rossumai/university/docs/extensions/netsuite/integration-configuration.md

 ![NetSuite Integration configuration](./img/netsuite-integration.png)

-## 2. Create a Role with Necessary Permissions
+## 2. Create a Role with necessary permissions

 1. Navigate to **Setup > Users/Roles > Manage Roles > New**.
 1. Provide a **Name** for the role and assign it permissions necessary for the operations the integration will perform.
 At a minimum, for SOAP communication, you might need permissions like **SOAP Web Services, Log in using Access Tokens**, and any specific permissions related to the data you wish to access or modify (Lists).